b72uno/courses/udacity/RND/projects/perception-project/pr2_robot/scripts/writeup_report.md

 The implementation process was the same as in the exercise.
 Besides making sure to use HSV instead of RGB. `chists = compute_color_histograms(ros_cluster, using_hsv=True)` , the key differences / parameters that seemingly worked for all three datasets:

-- 75 samples per item `for i in range(75):`
+- 75 samples per item
+- bin size of 128 for colors
-- bin size of 32 `bins = 32` for both colors and normals
+- bin size of 32 for normals
 - LinearSVC classifier `clf = svm.LinearSVC()`

+An increase in bin size for colors vs normals seemed to prioritize one over another for the recognition process, but this is just a "feeling", one would have to actually explore this further to see if the correlation is there.

-The accuracy on average was above 0.90, seemed satisfactory.
+The accuracy on average was around 0.90, deemed satisfactory.
 ![histograms](./misc/histograms.png)
 <sub> Sidenote - took me a couple hours to figure out a problem after having high accuracy in confusion matrices, yet in RVIZ the results were way off, classifying half of the items as biscuits.
 Turns out I was extracting the features with `catkin_ws/src/sensor_stick` code, which was still using RGB, all the time thinking I had symlinked the corrected project files... </sub>